Antonskoltech/Antonskoltech.github.io/index.md

 </div>

 <div class="unit whole news-item">
-<strong> January, 2019 </strong> - Boeing sponsored Pilot School in Moscow, Russia (independent studies period at Skoltech University).
-For several weeks, I completed dozens of hours behind a flight simulator, in hopes of becoming among the high-scoring few that can finish the term and get a chance to fly behind controls of a real flight deck.
+<strong> January, 2019 </strong> - During my independent studies period at Skoltech University I attended Boeing sponsored Pilot School in Moscow, Russia.
+For several weeks, I completed dozens of hours behind a flight simulator, in hopes of becoming among the high-scoring few that can finish the term with a chance to fly behind controls of a real flight deck.
 </div>

 <div class="unit whole news-item">